Wakisa/Wakisa/README.md

 - 👋 Hi, I’m @Wakisa
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning java,GO, html & css
+- 🌱 I’m currently learning Java,GO, html & css
 - 💞️ I’m looking to collaborate on java and GO projects
 - 📫 How to reach me ... wakielambo@gmail.com